 - On February 2, 2011, the USEPA entered into a second Administrative Order on Consent (AOC) with the PRPs.
 The second AOC requires the PRPs to perform an engineering evaluation and cost analysis (EE/CA) to develop cleanup options to address the source area, groundwater contamination and assess vapor intrusion.
 If warranted, cleanup options intended to address vapor intrusion will also be developed.

-- To date field work to delineate the groundwater plume and source area has been completed.
+- Field work to delineate the groundwater plume and source area was completed.

-- Installation of a test injection well and extraction well was completed in November 2013.
+- Installation of a test injection well and an extraction well was completed in November 2013.
 The test injection well will be used to inject treated groundwater from the test extraction well to see if this is a viable option for cleaning up the contaminated groundwater.
-Results from the test extraction and injection system will be evaluated in the Engineering Evaluation and Cost Analysis for potential use as a long term treatment method.
+Results from the test extraction and injection system will be evaluated in the Engineering Evaluation and Cost Analysis (EE/CA) for potential use as a long-term treatment method.

 - The Millsboro TCE Site is located approximately between S. DuPont Highway and State Street in the town of Millsboro, Sussex County, Delaware.

-- The Site is approximately 1500 feet long and 300 feet wide and consists of a source area at the intersection of Wharton Street and S. DuPont Highway, formerly a poultry vaccine manufacturing operation, a recovery area, located at Town of Millsboro’s Wellfield on West Church Street, and the impacted groundwater under the properties in between.
+- The Site is approximately 1500 feet long and 300 feet wide.
+It consists of a source area at the intersection of Wharton Street and S. DuPont Highway, which was formerly a poultry vaccine manufacturing operation.
+Also included are a recovery area, located at Town of Millsboro’s Wellfield on West Church Street, and the impacted groundwater under the properties in between.